 UT Austin Sidney E. Mezes Award

 Each year the Sidney E. Mezes Faculty Donation Committee recommends monetary awards from the annual income of the trust fund created by former UT Austin President Dr. Sidney E. Mezes and his wife.
 The monetary awards provide financial support to faculty members who may be in need of assistance due to unexpected circumstances, such as an illness, accident or other calamity.
-For more information about how to apply, contact Michelle George.
+For more information about how to apply, contact Faculty Affairs.

 Provost’s Distinguished Service Academy